 Gordon Mehler concentrates his practice in the areas of white-collar criminal defense and civil litigation.
 He has over 30 years of experience as a lawyer.
 This includes more than a dozen years as a federal prosecutor and more than a dozen years in private practice, as well as expertise accumulated as a Justice Department official in Washington, as an adjunct professor at Fordham University School of Law, and as lead author of a widely-used practitioner’s treatise on federal criminal procedure.
 Mr. Mehler opened his law practice in 2000 after completing service as a Deputy Assistant Attorney General in the Clinton Administration.

-Mr. Mehler wrote Federal Criminal Practice: A Second Circuit Handbook (Lexis Nexis Matthew Bender 14th ed.
-2014) with two former colleagues: John Gleeson, a federal district judge, and David James, a longtime federal prosecutor.
-United States Supreme Court Justice Ruth Bader Ginsburg called the book "tremendously valuable" in her foreword marking the tenth edition.
+Mr. Mehler wrote Federal Criminal Practice: A Second Circuit Handbook (Lexis Nexis 15th ed.
+2015) with two former colleagues: John Gleeson, a federal district judge, and David James, a longtime federal prosecutor.
+United States Supreme Court Justice Ruth Bader Ginsburg called the work "tremendously valuable" in her foreword to the book.

-After receiving his law degree from New York University, Mr. Mehler was a law clerk to the Honorable Robert H. McWilliams of the United States Court of Appeals for the Tenth Circuit.
+After receiving his law degree from New York University, Mr. Mehler was a law clerk to Judge Robert H. McWilliams of the United States Court of Appeals for the Tenth Circuit.
 He also worked as a litigation associate at Skadden, Arps, Slate, Meagher and Flom.
 Mr. Mehler was born and raised in Denver and graduated from the University of Colorado at Boulder with a degree in journalism.
 His articles and op-ed essays on a variety of topics have appeared in a diverse range of periodicals that include The New York Times, The American Lawyer, The Annals of Internal Medicine and many others.
-Mr. Mehler is on the board of several non-profits, including the Jacob A. Riis Neighborhood Settlement House, founded in 1901, which provides services to the largest collection of public housing in the United States.
+Mr. Mehler is on the board of several non-profits, including the New York Council of Defense Lawyers and the Jacob A. Riis Neighborhood Settlement House, founded in 1889, which provides services to the largest collection of public housing in the United States.

 Professional Listings: Mr. Mehler has been selected as a New York Super Lawyer every year since 2007.
 He is also listed in Who's Who in America and has received the highest peer review rating (AV-Preeminent) from Martindale Hubbell.

-Professional Affiliations: New York Council of Defense Lawyers (chair of Eastern District Liaison Committee); Federal Bar Council (service on Committee on Second Circuit Courts); New York City Bar Association (service on Federal Courts Committee and Committee to Encourage Judicial Service); American Bar Association (service on Parallel Proceedings Task Force).
+Professional Affiliations: National Association of Criminal Defense Lawyers; New York Council of Defense Lawyers (board of directors and former chair of Eastern District Liaison Committee); Federal Bar Council (service on Committee on Second Circuit Courts); New York City Bar Association (service on Federal Courts Committee and Committee to Encourage Judicial Service); American Bar Association (service on Parallel Proceedings Task Force).

 Deputy Assistant Attorney General,

-Federal Criminal Practice (Lexis Nexis 14th ed.
-2014;) co-author with John Gleeson and David James
+Federal Criminal Practice (15th ed.
+2015); co-author with John Gleeson and David James

 747 Third Avenue, 32nd Floor